Expertly crafted book layout templates in InDesign & Word

 I also made a section on ebook formatting and conversion, with some free tools you can use to easily convert your manuscript to epub and mobi formats.

-Make sure to check out the "Free Templates" page and download the DIY formatting templates and guide.
+Make sure to download the free package of DIY formatting templates and guide.
 If you're self-publishing, it'll save you a lot of time and money.
-If you sign up to the email list, I'll give you another free package of formatting templates, and some free gifts to help you design and publish better books.
+The free templates are awesome, but you'll still have to learn the ropes and do a little of tweaking and customization to make them fit your project.
+If you sign up to the email list, besides the package of free formatting templates (which are seriously the best on the internet), I'll also give you some free bonuses to help you design and publish better books.

 I thank you greatly, Derek...
 Your formatting templates were even more helpful than your book cover templates.
 The formatting was just what we needed; so I cannot thank you enough there.
 You have been a great help, really! -Denis Towers